Renahud/quartz-eurostar/content/draft/draft - mama said my shape was ok.md

 	- seen as better than I
 - X
 	- Knows a lot about one topic
-	- Is a string leader
+	- Is also a strong leader

 ## Concerns

-- Bad requirements
-	- ambiguous
+These definitions are like _bad requirements_ :

-= > same for the letters, descriptions are vague, hard to know where you fit
+- They're **ambiguous**: the descriptions are vague, it maked it hard to know where you fit.

-Only exist by comparison, they are relative.
+- They only exist by comparison, they are relative.

-counter example : **Tetris** => need all shapes (the I is the best one there)
+A counter example : **Tetris** => need all shapes (the I is the best one there)

 Lack of context, do we need those skills ?